Premonition (2007 film)

-Premonition is a 2007 American supernatural psychological thriller directed by Mennan Yapo and starring Sandra Bullock in the lead role, with Julian McMahon, Nia Long, Kate Nelligan, Amber Valletta and Peter Stormare.
+Premonition is a 2007 American supernatural psychological thriller directed by Mennan Yapo and starring Sandra Bullock in the lead role, with Julian McMahon, Nia Long, Kate Nelligan (in her final film role), Amber Valletta and Peter Stormare.
 The film's plot depicts homemaker Linda experiencing the days surrounding her husband's death in a non-chronological order and attempting to save him from his impending doom.
+Premonition was released on March 16, 2007 by Sony Pictures Releasing in North America and by Hyde Park International in international markets.
+The film received negative reviews from critics and grossed $84.1 million against a $20 million budget.